-5 INTERFACES: HARDWARE DESCRIPTION
+5 MACHINE INTERFACE: HARDWARE

-The NV9 interface connector is located on the left side of the unit; it has 16 pins (see figure 3) refer to Table 3 for the pin allocation.
-Two are used for the OV and +12V power supply and there are five outputs and five inputs, the remaining four pins are reserved for factory use and should not be connected.
-An example mating connector is Molex type Part No: 39-51-2160 (Note: When assembling own cables ensure the Moulding pin-out below is followed)
+The NV10 interface connector is located on the left side of the unit.
+It has 16 pins (see figure 3), two are used for the 0v and +12v power supply and there are five outputs and five inputs, the remaining four pins are reserved for future use.
+An example mating connector is Molex Part No: 39-51-2160